-Home treatment may keep your hemorrhoids from getting worse.
+Home treatment may help relieve your symptoms or keep your hemorrhoids from getting worse.
 It mainly involves having healthy bowel habits.

 Slowly add fiber to your meals.
 Eat foods with lots of fiber like fruits, vegetables, and whole grains.
 And drink plenty of water.
 These things may help prevent hard stools.